aogriffiths/google-apps-sso-nodejs-example/README.md

   [Google Apps Marketplace SSO](https://developers.google.com/google-apps/marketplace/sso)
 * Build the app outside of the google infrastructure, i.e. not on AppEngine.

-Finally, if your interested in the exact flavour of OpenID being used to do this see the
+Finally, if your interested in the exact flavour of OpenID being used, see this
 [Protocol Documentation](https://sites.google.com/site/oauthgoog/fedlogininterp/openiddiscovery)
-for an OpenID IDP for Google hosted domains
+for OpenID IdP for Google hosted domains

 ## Ingredients
 The principles apply to building an app in any technology but we're using: